AllenL8921/RooMe/README.md

  ## Overview

- The **Deep Fake Roommates** app is designed to cater to individuals transitioning from platforms like Craigslist to a more modern, user-friendly, and personalized roommate search tool.
+ The **RoOME** app is designed to cater to individuals looking for a more modern, user-friendly, and personalized roommate search tool.
 The core concept of the app is to match users based on personality traits, preferences, lifestyle choices, and housing needs.
-Deep fake technology can be used for fun profile pictures and to enhance the matching algorithm based on users’ preferences and interaction styles.

  ---

  ## Key Features

  - **Profile Matching**: Matches individuals based on shared interests, lifestyles, budgets, and location preferences.
- - **Deep Fake Technology**: Use AI-generated images for fun, creative profile pictures, or avatars for enhanced user engagement.
  - **Swipe-to-Match**: Similar to Tinder, users swipe left to reject or right to accept potential roommates.
  - **In-App Messaging**: Users can chat with potential roommates before deciding to meet in person.
  - **Location-Based Searching**: Matches users based on geographic proximity.